The EU Digital Networks Act unpacked

 Why the Digital Networks Act matters for telecoms regulation

-The Commission’s starting point is that the current regulatory framework no longer delivers a genuinely single market for telecoms.
-Although the EECC was designed to modernise EU telecoms law, its implementation through national legislation has led to divergent rules, inconsistent regulatory practice and significant administrative overhead for operators active in more than one Member State.
+The Commission starts from the position that the current framework no longer delivers a single market for telecoms.
+The EECC was designed to modernise EU telecoms law, but national transposition has produced divergent rules, inconsistent regulatory practice and administrative overhead for operators active in more than one Member State.
+That fragmentation affects core issues: authorisation and notification, access obligations, regulatory remedies and the scope of national discretion.

-The proposal is also closely tied to wider policy objectives, including the EU’s Digital Decade targets, large-scale fibre and 5G deployment, and the increasing importance of cross-border and non-terrestrial networks.
+The DNA reflects a broader EU policy shift from minimum-harmonisation directives towards directly applicable regulations, with the explicit intention of constraining national divergence.
+The proposal also ties into wider policy objectives, including the EU’s Digital Decade targets, large-scale fibre and 5G deployment, and the growing importance of cross-border and non-terrestrial networks.

 From directive to regulation: the end of the EECC

-Instead of being transposed into national law, the core regulatory rules governing electronic communications networks and services would apply directly and uniformly across all Member States.
-This includes rules on general authorisation, regulatory obligations, access and interconnection, consumer protection and regulatory oversight.
+The most important legal change is structural.
+The DNA would repeal the EECC entirely and replace it with a Regulation.
+Instead of transposition into national law, the core regulatory rules governing electronic communications networks and services would apply directly and uniformly across all Member States: general authorisation, regulatory obligations, access and interconnection, consumer protection and regulatory oversight.

 A single EU authorisation and notification regime

-A central operational feature of the DNA is the introduction of a single EU notification regime for telecoms providers.
-Providers of public electronic communications networks and services would be able to submit one notification in a single Member State to operate across the EU, rather than making parallel notifications to each national regulator.
+A central feature of the DNA is a single EU notification regime.
+Providers of public electronic communications networks and services would submit one notification in a single Member State to operate across the EU, rather than making parallel notifications to each national regulator.
+BEREC would develop a harmonised notification template, and Member States could not impose additional notification or administrative requirements.
+This directly targets one of the longest-standing practical burdens of the current regime.

 Satellite and non-terrestrial networks